Before, During & After Running a Race: What Should I Eat?

 When running for more than 1 hour, it makes sense to plan additional energy intake to fuel your run.
 But remember, you want to have practiced this during your training runs as well.
 Your digestive system needs time to get used to this.
 The best options are sports drinks and small snacks:

 - isotonic drinks

 - banana & oatmeal cookies

 Try to take a few sips every 15 to 20 minutes to stay hydrated.
 Isotonic drinks are ideal as they make up for a lack of both liquids and electrolytes.
 Be sure to know when the hydration stations are coming on your race route.
 If you need more hydration than is offered, bring your own hydration backpack or belt (but be sure to have trained wearing it as well).

 “Carbs also play an important role for recovery.
 When you arrive at the finish line, exhausted, you need a quick energy boost.
 However, make sure you fuel up in the right order: first liquids, then purees, and then solid foods!
 This way you ensure your body recovers as fast as possible,” Güther says.

 As the blood flow to your stomach will not be ideal right after the race, follow Güther’s advice and work your way from liquids to solids:

 - yogurt-based shakes

-- Low-fat yogurt with banana, corn flakes with skim milk or milk rice with low-fat milk and honey
+- Low-fat yogurt with banana, corn flakes with skim milk or rice pudding with low-fat milk and honey

 - semolina porridge or pancakes